Enter to win a $5,000 scholarship.

-2. Document What Your Child Brought
+1. Document What Your Child is Bringing

 3. Make Carrying as Easy as Possible

-Mother of two Jenny Jedeikin says, “Many dorms don’t have elevators, and it’s hard to walk up and down stairs with heavy boxes balanced precariously on your hip.
-Big black garbage bags filled with clothes are much easier to sling over your shoulder to carry and easier to discard later.”
+“Many dorms don’t have elevators, and it’s hard to walk up and down stairs with heavy boxes balanced precariously on your hip,” says mother of two Jenny Jedeikin.
+“Big black garbage bags filled with clothes are much easier to sling over your shoulder to carry and easier to discard later.”

-4. Prepare to Shop
+4. Prepare to Shop for Things You Forgot

-Jedeikin also recommends that you plan for a shopping excursion.
+Jedeikin also recommends planning for a shopping excursion.
 “After you unpack, you’re going to realize everything you forgot or didn’t know you needed.
 Make sure you have an idea of where the big-box stores are located.”
-She also suggests parents bring the actual list of dorm rules with them when they shop.
-“Many dorms have rules for precisely which hooks you have to buy to not ding up the walls.”
-After an exhausting day, it’s going to be hard to remember those kinds of details.

 5. Pack Food